<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6988090&amp;fmt=gif">

 Mutagenicity assessment is a critical component of nonclinical safety evaluation—directly linked to carcinogenic risk, regulatory decision-making, and program progression.
 As New Approach Methodologies (NAMs) gain traction and regulatory agencies increasingly recognize error-corrected sequencing technologies, development teams need practical guidance on integrating quantitative genomic safety endpoints into their testing strategies.

-This 30-minute session will introduce DuplexSeq™ technology—an error-corrected next-generation sequencing platform that detects ultra-rare mutations and provides mutation frequency, spectra, and mechanistic signatures.
-The discussion will cover how duplex sequencing works, its applications across genomic genomic safety assessments, and Scantox's roadmap for technology transfer and market availability.
-Attendees will gain practical insight into where error-corrected sequencing fits within integrated genetic toxicology strategies and how to access this capability through both reagent kits and full CRO services.
+This session introduces DuplexSeq™ technology—an error-corrected next-generation sequencing platform that detects ultra-rare mutations and provides mutation frequency, spectra, and mechanistic signatures.
+The presentation explains how duplex sequencing works, explores its applications in genomic safety assessment, and outlines Scantox’s roadmap for technology transfer and market availability.
+Viewers will gain practical insight into how error-corrected sequencing can be integrated into genetic toxicology strategies and how to access DuplexSeq through both reagent kits and full CRO services.

 Key Learning Objectives